• Skip to primary navigation

 Lop Rabbit – A Popular Rabbit Breed

-While any rabbit is a cute pet, the lop rabbit ranks among some of the most popular rabbit types and for good reason.
-Incredibly cute, cuddly and sweet dispositions all add up to make them desirable pets, while their intrinsic attractive appearance make them great show animals.
+While any rabbit is a cute pet, lop rabbit breeds rank among some of the most popular rabbit types and for good reason.
+Incredibly cute, cuddly and sweet dispositions all add up to make lop eared rabbit breeds desirable pets, while their intrinsic attractive appearance make them great show animals.

-Perhaps the most distinctive feature on the lop eared rabbit, is the large ears.
+Perhaps the most distinctive feature on lop eared rabbits, are the large ears.
 They are thick and wide and they flop along side of the head area.
 Out of all the domestic breeds of rabbit, they are the oldest breed and they can be traced back to the 17th century.

 lop rabbit

-There are different types of lop eared rabbit but every type is considered small, muscular and they all have the signature floppy ears by the time they reach 4 months old.
+There are different lop eared rabbit breeds but every type is considered small, muscular and they all have the signature floppy ears by the time they reach 4 months old.

 Post Navigation